 Atlassian's native Jira AI assistant is part of Atlassian Intelligence (also called Rovo).
 It helps with tasks like generating content drafts, summarizing long issue descriptions or comment threads, powering search across Atlassian tools, and acting as a virtual agent in "Jira Service Management".

-The most powerful AI features, like the virtual agent, are only available with Atlassian’s top-tier Cloud Premium and Enterprise plans.
-This means you typically need to upgrade your entire organization to a more expensive subscription plan to access the full capabilities of the Jira AI assistant.
+The most advanced AI features, like the virtual agent, are included in Atlassian's Cloud Premium and Enterprise plans.
+These tiers are designed to provide robust, enterprise-grade capabilities for organizations that need the full power of the Jira AI assistant.

-Atlassian’s native Jira AI assistant is largely confined to the data within Atlassian products.
-More powerful, specialized AI solutions are designed to integrate with over 100 other tools, allowing them to unify knowledge from your entire tech stack.
+Atlassian's native Jira AI assistant is optimized for data within Atlassian products.
+Specialized AI solutions can be used to complement it, integrating with over 100 other tools to unify knowledge from your entire tech stack.

-When choosing an alternative Jira AI assistant, prioritize quick setup, unified knowledge across all your tools, deep customization options, a risk-free testing mode with historical data, and transparent, usage-based pricing models.
+When choosing a specialized Jira AI assistant, prioritize quick setup, unified knowledge across all your tools, customization options, a risk-free testing mode with historical data, and transparent, usage-based pricing models.

 "A Jira AI assistant" can significantly streamline workflows by automating ticket triaging, suggesting appropriate request types, grouping similar issues, and generating actionable sub-tasks from larger initiatives.
 It can also summarize lengthy discussions to quickly provide context for issue creation.